ericchu94/chat/documentation/BRD.md

 ### Module 2 - Authentication
 * Users are required to sign up with username, password and email
+  * usernames must be unique
+  * emails must be unique
   * Option to change Username
+    * Username can only be changed once every 4 months (3 times a year), counting begins upon account creation
   * Option to change Password
   * Option to change email
 * Users are required to log in with said username and password to join chat room
   * Allow "remember me" for quick sign in
+* Username preface every message to indicate who sent the text

 ### Module 3 - Contact lists
 * Users will each have a contact list